If you’re working with a nonprofit, you’re probably always on the lookout for all the possible ways to keep your organization alive and thriving.

 Finally, be sure to monitor the donations your organization receives through email campaigns.
 Noting which types of content produce results allows you to tailor future communications for the best email marketing strategy.

-3 nonprofit email campaigns we love
+Our top 3 nonprofit email campaigns

 Established in the UK in 1860, Battersea, a multi-site animal shelter and advocacy organization, uses its cute yet informative email newsletter, The Scoop, to keep subscribers engaged.